The following describes the Terms of Service and Conditions of Use for our website.

 9.REMOVAL – The Merchant acknowledges and agrees that the Equipment may only be removed from the Merchant’s premises with the Vendor’s prior written consent and at the Merchant’s sole cost and expense.

 10.EQUIPMENT AT THE RISK OF THE MERCHANT – The Merchant assumes all of the obligations and risks of an absolute owner, and the Equipment is at the sole and exclusive risk of the Merchant from its date of delivery.
 The Merchant is liable for any loss, damage or destruction to the Equipment, however caused.
+The Merchant will be billed an ‘extended warranty’ no charge terminal swap fee of $3.00 per month for replacement of terminals due to normal wear and tear.
+Out of warranty damage is the sole responsibility of the Merchant due to abuse, exposure to elements, etc. This fee will be initialized 6 months after terminal activation.
+Merchants can request removal from this coverage by providing 30 days notice, subsequently Merchants will incur the terminal swap cost of $199 plus shipping.

 11.INSURANCE – Merchant must keep the Equipment insured against all risks of loss or damage from any cause whatsoever for not less than the full replacement value thereof.
 Merchant must carry public liability insurance, both personal injury and property damage, covering the Equipment.
 All such insurance must be in form and with companies satisfactory to Vendor and name Vendor as Loss Payee.
 Merchant must pay the premiums for such insurance and deliver to Vendor satisfactory evidence of same.
 Proceeds of such insurance payable as a result of loss or damage to the Equipment must be applied towards Merchant’s obligations hereunder, and Merchant irrevocably appoints Vendor as its attorney-in-fact to make a claim for, receive payment of and execute and endorse all documents, cheques or drafts received in payment for loss or damage under any such insurance policy.